Trump goes after Pelosi, has White House officials confirm he was calm at meeting

 "She's not the same person.
 She's lost it. … She is a mess," he said about Pelosi.

-White House Counselor Kellyanne Conway backed him up, saying he was “very calm, no temper tantrum."
+White House Counselor Kellyanne Conway said he was “very calm, no temper tantrum."
 Others spoke in his defense as well.

+"You were very calm," White House National Economic Council Director Larry Kudlow said during the briefing.

+Trump also then asked Press Secretary Sarah Sanders next.
+"Very calm," Sanders said.

 EVEN PETE BUTTIGIEG SURPRISED BY HIS 2020 SURGE

-Trump allegedly stalked out of the Cabinet Room Wednesday demanding an end to all congressional investigations before he would work with Congress on crumbling U.S. infrastructure and other matters.
+Trump allegedly stalked out of the Cabinet Room on Wednesday demanding an end to all congressional investigations before he would work with Congress on crumbling U.S. infrastructure and other matters.

-Pelosi said Trump has established a pattern of unpredictability, and at one point she even joked about the 25th Amendment, the Constitution’s provision laying out the procedure for replacing a president.
+Pelosi said earlier Thursday that Trump has established a pattern of unpredictability, and at one point she even joked about the 25th Amendment, the Constitution’s provision laying out the procedure for replacing a president.

 “I wish that his family or his administration or his staff would have an intervention for the good of the country,” Pelosi said at her weekly news conference, adding that she prays for him and the nation.